Sour-abh-Raj/confusion-matrix/markdowns/roles.md

 ## Citizen :

-**Citizen** roles: As citizens, your objective is to assist in eliminating the terrorists as quickly as possible.
+**Citizen** roles: As citizens, your objective is to assist in eliminating the terrorists as quickly as possible and survive till the end of the game.

 ## Terrorist :